Bertrand Stern

-Bertrand Stern (born November 11, 1948) is a German author and philosopher living in Siegburg.
+Bertrand Stern (born 11 November 1948) is a German author and philosopher living in Siegburg.
 He describes himself as a freischaffender Philosoph (freelance philosopher).

 He focuses on issues critical to civilization with regard to human dignity, in particular the outbreak from the school ideology and aspects of free education, as well as questions about medicine and health, money and work, and transport and mobility.

 Life

-Stern was born the son of the pedagogue Arno Stern and Claire Stern in Montbéliard, France on November 11, 1948.
-He has two siblings and a son named Gabriel, who was born on March 6, 2019, at 2.15 AM.
+Stern was born the son of the pedagogue Arno Stern and Claire Stern in Montbéliard, France on 11 November 1948.
+He has two siblings and a son named Gabriel, who was born on 6 March 2019 at 2.15 AM.
 He grew up in different places in Europe and therefore speaks German, French, English and Spanish.
-He attended a total of 13 schools and didn't like his school time.
+He attended a total of 13 schools and disliked his school time.

 From 2011 to 2012, he was a lecturer at the University of Kassel.
 Stern is also an author for the website Rubikon.

-He initiated the feature film CaRabA #LebenohneSchule, which was released on May 9, 2019, in Germany, Austria and Switzerland, and introduces unschooled, free-educated people.
+He initiated the feature film CaRabA #LebenohneSchule, which was released on 9 May 2019 in Germany, Austria and Switzerland, and introduces unschooled, free-educated people.
 The producer is Joshua Conens.